pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 24. Analise a texto a seguir:

-"In 1968, Knuth published the fírst of three volumes with the general title The Art of Computer
+"In 1968, Knuth published the fírst of three volumes with the general title The Art of ComputerProgramming.
-Programming.
 The fírst volume ushered in the modern study of computer algorithms with a focus on the analysis of running time, and the full series remains an engaging and worthwhile reference for many ofthe topics presented here."
 "Em 1968, Knuth publicou o primeiro de três volumes com o título geral The Art of Computer
 Programming.
 O primeiro volume inaugurou o estudo moderno de algoritmos de computador com foco na análise de tempo de execução, e toda a série continua a ser uma referência interessante e vale a pena para muitos dos temas aqui apresentados."
 De acordo com o texto, o primeiro volume da série de livros publicada por Knuth

 (A) consolidou os estudos de algoritmos de computador.